Term of Award

 Further research regarding values and needs and how the achievement of these affect the individual's job satisfaction should be considered.
 Furthermore whether there is a relationship between retention and the meeting of these needs and values should also be investigated.

-Teeple, Renee Overstreet, "The Relationship between Job Satisfaction and the Retention of Head Nurses" (1991).
+Teeple, Renee Overstreet, "The Relationship of Job Satisfaction and the Retention of Head Nurses" (1991).
 Legacy ETDs.
 379.